qsgb/tidy-data-assignment/README.md

 README.md explains the main contents of the project;
 Codebook.md explains all the variables and the computing procedure;
 run_analysis.R is the R script for the project;
-tidy.tet is the final tidy dataset;
+tidy.tet is the final tidy dataset.

 The Purpure of this project
 ======================================